 Who can make a referral to the SAP team?Anyone.
 A parent, teacher, counselor, or peer/friend may make a referral to the SAP team.How do I make a referral?1.
 Clich here to complete an anonymous referral.2.
 If you would rather pring a referral, please click S.A.P. referral form.
 Print this form, complete it, and turn it in to any SAP member.Current members of the CB West SAP Team:Shannon Meacham, Lori Bagnick, Lisa Corr, Christina Evans, Mike Curtis, Donna Dallam, Leigh Bianchi, Carol Klein, Thersea Divita, Colleen Graney

 Are referrals confidential?
 Will this go in my file?

 The entire start process is confidential, and is completely voluntary -- it may be stopped at any time.
 A SAP referral does not become part of the student's cumulative file, and does not go on to colleges or employers.
 The process is designed to support students and families, and is not disciplinary in any way.

-After the SAP team receives a referral and reviews objective information about the student, the team may make recommendations for appropriate school-based or community-based supports or interventions.
+What resources are available to students who go through the SAP process?After the SAP team receives a referral and reviews objective information about the student, the team may make recommendations for appropriate school-based or community-based supports or interventions.